AbhirajParthan/Fetch-Latest-AWS-AMI-From-AWS-And-Create-An-EC2-Instance-Using-Terraform/README.md

 ## Calling data source in resources

 we have defined the data source but we need to reference this data source inside a resource block to create a resource with the latest AMI.
 Here we are creating an EC2instanmce from the latest AMI using the Resource.
+The below script we gives the AMI as output of the data source.

 ~~~
 #+++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++